 Colorado Revised Statutes mandate that the Treasurer mail the Property Tax Statement to the owner of record, as their name and address are listed on the Tax Roll certified by the County Assessor.
 Therefore, your mortgage company DOES NOT receive a copy of the Property Tax Statement.
 Most mortgage companies perform their own research on the property taxes they are responsible for by your contractual agreement.
 If you feel your mortgage company needs a copy of your Property Tax Statement, simply send them a photocopy or contact the Treasurer's Office for an additional copy.

 Remember it is your responsibility to make certain your taxes are paid on time even if you have a mortgage company who pays your taxes on your behalf.

 Property Taxes are due January 1st for the previous year.
 Payment may be paid in two equal installments or in one full installment.
 Only HALF or FULL payments can be accepted per Colorado Revised Statutes.
 Partial payments are not acceptable and will be returned to the sender.
 Payments bearing U.S. postmarks for payment deadline dates will be accepted as timely paid.
-If no postmark is shown on a mailed payment, the payment will be considered late if received later than 5 days after payment due date according to HB 1046.
+If no postmark is shown on a mailed payment, the payment will be considered late if received later than 5 days after payment due date according to State Statutes.
 Delinquent interest at 1% per month is added to the tax amount if your payment is postmarked after the deadline date or has no postmark and is received over 5 days after the payment deadline.

 Half payment option due dates